Makko.ai Glossary

 Version Control

-Tracking changes to a project over time.
+Tracking changes to a project over time to allow rollback and collaboration.

 Git Integration

-Connecting a project to a Git repository.
+Connecting a project to a Git repository for version tracking and collaboration.

 Branch